ericsonga/TeacherCSP/_sources/CSPTurtleDecisions/decTurtle.rst

       	    jaz.penup()                # pick up the pen
       	    jaz.goto(-1 * maxX,jaz.ycor() - 100)  # move left & down
       	    jaz.pendown()              # put the pen down

+This code calculates ``maxX`` as half the ``width`` since the drawing area uses the cartesian coordinate system with (0,0) as the center.
+Since the ``width`` is 400 the ``maxX`` is 200.
+We move the turtle to ``-1 * maxX`` which is -200.
+When the turtle's x coordinate is greater than or equal to the maxX, which means it is at the right edge, then we move the turtle back to the left edge and down 100.

+For more information on what this code does listen to the audio tour.

 .. mchoicemf:: 14_2_1_finish_pattern
    :answer_a: 12
    :answer_b: 14